Books by Barbara L. Wood, Ph.D., APA-CPP Substance Abuse Disorders

 Raising Healthy Children in an Alcoholic Home

-This is a book written for parents in recovery from alcoholism, co-dependence, and other addictive problems.
+This is a book written for parents in recovery from alcoholism, co-dependence, and other substance use disorders.
 It helps recovering parents to understand the impact of parental alcoholism and co-dependency on family structure, and on the developing child.
 It also helps them to become “therapeutic ” parents—active and compassionate listeners and sensitive guides to children in crisis.
 Please click to read an excerpt from Raising Healthy Children in an Alcoholic Home.
 To order, click on the cover image to the right.

 Critical Praise for Raising Healthy Children in an Alcoholic Home